ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-14-A3C_cont_thread_nStep.md

 ---

 An A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded **continuous** version.
 The code is tested with Gym's continuous action space environment, Pendulum-v0 on Colab.

+---

 Code on my [Github](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_cont_max.ipynb): (use maximum terms possible)

+If Github is not loading the Jupyter notebook, a known Github issue, click [here](https://nbviewer.jupyter.org/github/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_cont_max.ipynb) to view the notebook on Jupyter's nbviewer.

+---

 The majority of the code is very similar to the [discrete](https://chuacheowhuan.github.io/A3C_disc_thread_nStep/) version with the exceptions highlighted in the implementation details section: